 "The Dark Lord is aware of us now—his followers, even more so.
 Trustworthy sources are rare in these times… and I cannot see a way of bypassing this problem without employing cunning as our weapon of choice.
 Some here would argue that it is best to uphold honor in our actions, but I will be the first to admit that my success in earlier years had very little to do with nobility… and perhaps there is more than a correlation between the ruthlessness of those actions and my relative success… I would go so far as to suggest causation.
 And I will not be disparaged for having found another avenue for success, even if it seems unethical at first glance.

-"I guarantee that the Dark Lord will not hesitate to use the Malfoy boy against us; Kinnaird is a diversion, but Malfoy is our golden goose.
+"I guarantee that the Dark Lord will not hesitate to use the Malfoy boy against us; Kinnaird is little more than a diversion.
 If that is not clear to you by now, then chalk it up to a relative lack of inexperience in these matters, and thank me for being available to make up for that shortcoming."

 A stiff silence descended over the room; Harry watched the ripple of witches and wizards shifting uncomfortably in their seats, covertly glancing from neighbor to neighbor to see who would respond first.
 McGonagall was breathing heavily through her nostrils, shaking her head ever so slightly.
 Lupin's head was resting in his hands, turning ever so slightly back and forth.
 Kingsley Shacklebolt looked as though he were withholding a laugh, his eyes shifting between the opposing professors.
 Harry, for his part, was primarily concerned with what Dumbledore would have to say.